-The applicant will also be required to complete approximately nine hours of online training, which must be completed no later than one week prior to attending the classroom training.
+The applicant will also be required to complete approximately ten hours of online training, which must be completed no later than one week prior to attending the classroom training.
 Applicants will be notified 52 days prior to the start of their training to begin completing online training.
 They will have 45 days to complete online training.
 Failure to complete any of these tasks in a timely manner will inhibit your chances of attending the GOT.

 Costs to Attend a GOT

 United States: For those attending a GOT, tuition fees of $395 per participant are due prior to attending the classroom portion of the GOT.
 It is not necessary to submit the tuition payment before beginning the prerequisite online training.
 These fees cover only a portion of the total cost of training, the rest of which is supported through a grant from the U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention.
 The applicant’s agency is responsible for any necessary lodging, transportation, and meal costs.